Maximus (comics)

-Maximus (otherwise known as Maximus the Mad) is a supervillain appearing in American comic books published by Marvel Comics.
+Maximus (also known as Maximus the Mad) is a supervillain appearing in American comic books published by Marvel Comics.
 The character has been depicted both as a member of and antagonist to the Inhumans.
 Created by writer Stan Lee and artist Jack Kirby, he first appeared in Fantastic Four #47 (February 1966).

-Maximus was portrayed in 2017 Marvel Cinematic Universe (MCU) television series Inhumans by Iwan Rheon and Aidan Fiske.
+Iwan Rheon portrayed Maximus in the Marvel Cinematic Universe miniseries Inhumans.
+Additionally, Mark Hamill, Nolan North, and Diedrich Bader have voiced the character in animation.

 Publication history

 Maximus first appeared in Fantastic Four #47 (February 1966), and was created by Stan Lee and Jack Kirby.

 Fictional character biography

 Maximus, an Inhuman, was the second son of two of Attilan's top geneticists, Agon, the head of the ruling Council of Geneticists, and Rynda, director of the Prenatal Care Center.
 Subjected to the DNA-altering Terrigen Mist when he was an infant, Maximus peculiarly showed no outward sign of any mutagenic change.
 As he matured, he hid his developing psionic powers from the community, but was less successful at disguising his antisocial tendencies.

-When he was about sixteen, his elder brother Black Bolt was released from the protective chamber in which he had been confined since birth due to the destructive nature of his Terrigen mutation.
+When he was about sixteen, his elder brother Black Bolt was released from the protective chamber in which he had been confined since birth due to the destructive nature of his powers.
 One of Maximus's first responses to his brother's freedom was an unsuccessful attempt to make him release his power and prove Black Bolt could not control his sonic powers, and thus lose his freedom.
 A month later, Black Bolt witnesses Maximus making a treacherous pact with an emissary of the Kree, the alien race responsible for genetically accelerating the Inhumans eons before.
 In an attempt to stop the fleeing emissary so that he could be questioned by the ruling council, Black Bolt uses his forbidden power of the quasi-sonic scream and blasts the alien ship out of the sky.
 When the ship crashes to Earth, it landed on the parliament building, killing several key members of the Genetics Council, including the boys' parents.
 The reverberations of Black Bolt's voice also affects Maximus, addling his sanity and suppressing his nascent mental powers.
 When Black Bolt assumes the throne shortly thereafter, Maximus vows to oppose his brother and eventually usurp his rule.